 - Publicly traded corporations are prohibited from owning liquor stores because of a TABC rule from the 1940’s.
 It’s doubtful anyone knows why the rule was established.

 - TABC regulations require any business that sells beer and wine to pay 8.25% sales tax.
-However, if the same establishment also sells any distilled spirits, it must pay a 14% tax on all alcoholic drinks and other sales.
+But if it also sells any spirits (liquor), it must pay a 14% tax on all sales.
 Thus, it must pay an effective sales tax of about 16%.
 This almost doubling in sales taxes is simply because it sells spirits.

 - A winery cannot legally list on its web page the stores that sell its wine.